Getting a Mortgage In Poland

 Can UK residents get a mortgage in Poland?

-Yes, though to get one through a Polish mortgage provider, you generally need to be earning an income in the Zloty.
+To get one through a Polish mortgage provider, you generally need to earn an income in the Zloty.
 Polish law requires mortgage loans and income currencies to match.
 However, if you are making a joint application, and your partner is earning a Polish salary, part of your income from abroad could be considered to increase your borrowing capacity.

-If neither of the above options are suitable, you could approach an international lender or you could potentially remortgage your own UK home and then buy the Polish property you want in cash – provided you have enough equity to fund the purchase.
+If neither of the above options is suitable, you could approach an international lender or potentially remortgage your own UK home and then buy the Polish property you want in cash —provided you have enough equity to fund the purchase.

 Maximise your chance of approval with a specialist in the Polish property market